Special Programs » Gifted and Talented

 Exit Procedures:

-Procedures and grounds for exiting a student placed in the PEAK Program may include:
+Procedures and grounds for exiting a student placed in the GT Program may include:

 - Teacher recommendation based upon student performance.